Understanding Transpiration in Plants for Success in O Level Biology

-You’ve studied how plants absorb water.
+You've studied how plants absorb water.
 But have you ever wondered how they release it?
-Dive into this article to unravel the secret and ace your O Level Biology course.
+Dive into this article to unravel the secret and ace your IGCSE and O Level Biology course.

 What is Transpiration in Plants